 However, the US academic education system is different than most around the world – mainly because it depends on student tuition payments.
 The average cost of tuition in the US comes to around $35,000.
 Couple that with additional costs of living, study materials and pocket money for extra measure.
 While some countries offer ‘free’ academic education for students with certain credit scores, the US has a different system in place.

 This system is fundamentally flawed since students often make mistakes that result in debt, additional loans or loss of interest in studying as a whole.
 But how does student loan repayment actually affect your credit score in the end?
+How do you take care of debt, and will you be able to consolidate multiple student loans in the future?
 Let’s take a look at some common mistakes that students make due to misinformation, how you can postpone and lessen your tuition repayment as well as the credit implications involved.